Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 1. What is the current stamp duty rate in Pune for 2025?

 In 2025, male homebuyers in urban Pune pay a total stamp duty of 7%, which includes a 5% base stamp duty, a 1% Metro Cess, and a 1% Local Body Tax (LBT).
-For women, a 1% concession is provided, bringing their total stamp duty to 6% (4% base stamp duty + 1% Metro Cess + 1% LBT).
+Moreover, women receive a 1% concession, bringing their total stamp duty to 6% (4% base stamp duty + 1% Metro Cess + 1% LBT).
 In rural areas, the rates are generally lower, at 4% for men and 3% for women.
-These rates are set by the Government of Maharashtra and are calculated on the higher of the property’s agreement value or the government’s ready reckoner rate.
+Additionally, the Government of Maharashtra sets these rates and calculates them on the higher of the property’s agreement value or the government’s ready reckoner rate.
+To gain a broader understanding of the cost of living in Pune in 2025, including housing, utilities, and daily expenses, check out this comprehensive guide.

 2. How are property registration charges calculated in Pune?

-Registration charges in Pune are 1% of the property’s market value, capped at ₹30,000.
-This applies to all property transactions, regardless of gender.
+In essence, registration charges in Pune amount to 1% of the property’s market value, capped at ₹30,000.
+Moreover, this applies to all property transactions, regardless of gender.
 For example, on an ₹80 lakh property, the registration fee will be ₹30,000 (due to the cap).

 3. Who is eligible for stamp duty concessions in Maharashtra?